 Habitat management areas intend to increase the area of active blanket bog and enhance existing active blanket bog, improving habitat for associated upland plants, birds and other fauna.
 The restoration will improve breeding habitat for target species such as golden plover and hen harrier and increase the density of golden and white-tailed eagle prey, such as grouse species, wader species and hares.
-With 113ha of the peatland restoration >500m from any turbines (including existing adjacent wind farms), this provides enhanced foraging for eagles in areas away from the turbines and extends foraging areas for eagles that were previously unavailable due to the conifer plantation.
-The peatland restoration also includes an open corridor from Beinn Bheag up to Ben Aketil and Ben Sca, which lies in between the three proposed wind farms (Balmeanach, Ben Sca Redesign and Ben Aketil Repowering and Extension).
+With 113ha of the peatland restoration >500m from any turbines (including existing adjacent wind farms), this will provide enhanced foraging for eagles in areas away from the turbines and extend foraging areas for eagles that were previously unavailable due to the conifer plantation.
+The peatland restoration also includes an open corridor from Beinn Bheag up to Ben Aketil and Ben Sca, which lies in between the three windfarms.